etsardou/intelligent_robot_systems_2016/documentation/setup.md

 ###ROS installation

 First of all you must install ROS.
-The flavour is ROS Indigo if you have Ubuntu 14.04 installed, or ROS hydro for Ubuntu 12.04.
+The flavour is ROS Indigo if you have Ubuntu 14.04 installed.
 The installation instructions can be found here:
 - [ROS Indigo installation](http://wiki.ros.org/indigo/Installation/Ubuntu)

 ###Download the required packages